 I’m delighted with the finished look; I’ve got the contrast of colour and texture that I wanted, and as the plants grow the scheme will make an even bigger impact.
 I think the fibreglass Visio range is a great option for a modern garden style, with the added bonus of being just as suitable for a statement indoor plant.

-The Visio 40 charcoal-grey plant trough costs £80.01 from Planters Online, you can find out more and see the full range of sizes and finishes here.
+At the time of writing, the Visio 40 charcoal-grey plant trough costs £80.01 from Planters Online.
 What would you grow in it?

 Pin this for later: